DIARY-Top Economic Events to Dec. 27

 Bank of Dallas and the Federal Reserve Bank of Kansas City - 1830 GMT.

-OTTAWA – Bank of Canada Governor Tiff Macklem speaks at Public Policy Forum – 1705 GMT.
+OTTAWA – Bank of Canada Governor Tiff Macklem speaks at Public Policy Forum on the evolution of

 FRIDAY, NOVEMBER 11